ransh93/MUDIS/README.md

 ### What is MUDIS and why should you use it?

 MUDIS - MUD Inspection System is a tool that compares the network behavior of IOT devices, based on their formal description in the MUD file
-MUDIS tool introduces comparison and generalization features, allowing users to investigate MUD files differences.
+MUDIS tool introduces comparison and generalization features, allowing users to investigate MUD files differences.<br><br>
+This tool and all algorithems within are explained and developed to promote the our paper that was accepted to **The 18th IEEE/IFIP Network Operations and Management Symposium (NOMS 2022)**

+Add the paper here!

 ## Installation guide ##